 It is difficult to legislate a workplace civility code because First Amendment and due process concerns arise when attempting to address by statute the types of routine personal interaction that this bill seeks to regulate.
 What one person might consider "humiliating" verbal comments, another could view as legitimate employer or colleague criticism.
 To give another example, employees - and employers - are certain to have differing views as to when a level of supervision becomes "overbearing" and hence illegal under this bill.
-However, this legislation would put employers and colleagues at serious risk of liability when engaging in conduct that would be the subject of legitimate differing points of views and that, to the extent that pure speech is involved, could be entitled to constitutional protection.
+However, this legislation would put employers and colleagues at serious risk of liability when engaging in conduct that would be the subject of legitimate differing points of views and that, to the extent that pure speech is involved, could also be entitled to constitutional protection.

-Without attempting to diminish the serious impact of workplace bullying, we note that the fact that an "infringement upon the right to dignity shall be assessed by the impact the behavior has on the recipient" means that an employer or colleague may face liability based solely on how thick-skinned a particular employee is.
+Without attempting to diminish the serious impact of workplace bullying, we note that the fact that an "infringement upon the right to dignity shall be assessed by the impact the behavior has on the recipient" means that an employer or colleague may face liability based solely on how thin-skinned a particular employee is.
 Even in the specific context of sexual harassment, the Supreme Court has held that only severe or pervasive actions which adversely affect the work environment are prohibited.
-When the alleged misconduct encompasses purely verbal behavior devoid of clear, actual harm to the working environment, the definition of harassment must be somewhat restricted in order to avoid encroaching on free speech rights and provide meaningful guidance and notice as to what is and is not permitted.
-The bill's extensive liability provisions would also appear to be broader than those contained in the Fair Employment Practices Act, the statute that addresses employment discrimination on the basis of race, sex, etc.
+When the alleged misconduct encompasses purely verbal behavior devoid of clear, actual harm to the working environment, the definition of harassment must be restricted in order to avoid encroaching on free speech rights and must provide meaningful guidance and notice as to what is and is not permitted.

+It is also worth noting that the bill's extensive liability provisions appear to be broader than those contained in the Fair Employment Practices Act, the key decades-old statute that addresses employment discrimination on the basis of race, sex, religion and other protected categories.